Strengthening Rodl's theorem: Introduction

 But what about partitions into sets that satisfy the stronger property of being $\vare$-restricted?
 This is much harder, and the main result of this paper is the following: \begin{thm} For every graph $H$, and all $\vare>0$, there is an integer $N$ such that for every $H$-free graph $G$, there is a partition of $V(G)$ into at most $N$ $\vare$-restricted subsets. \end{thm} This is significantly stronger than \ref{mainthmother}.

-Some remarks: first, it is sometimes necessary to use some $\vare$-restricted subsets of cardinality at most two, even in graphs $G$ with $|G|$ large.
-For example, let $G$ be a star $K_{1,n}$ with $n$ large, and let $\vare<1/2$: then every $\vare$-restricted subset containing the centre of the star has cardinality at most two.
-(Note that this is not the case for \ref{mainthmother}; for example, a large star is already weakly $\epsilon$-restricted.)
+Here is a third statement midway between the last two: that under the same hypotheses, $V(G)$ is the union of at most a bounded number of $\vare$-restricted subsets (not necessarily pairwise disjoint).
+This variation does not seem to be easy, although it does not imply \ref{mainthm} as far as we know.

-Second, as far as we know, \ref{mainthm} does not follow from \ref{mainthmother}.
-There is a different weakening of \ref{mainthm}: under the same hypotheses, $V(G)$ is the union of at most $N$ $\vare$-restricted subsets (not necessarily pairwise disjoint).
-Again, this does not imply \ref{mainthm} as far as we know, but in this case we do not know an easy proof for it.
+Some remarks: sets of cardinality at most two are always $\vare$-restricted, and for \ref{mainthm} it is sometimes necessary to use some $\vare$-restricted subsets of cardinality at most two, even in graphs $G$ with $|G|$ large.
+For example, let $G$ be a star $K_{1,n}$ with $n$ large, and let $\vare<1/3$: then every $\vare$-restricted subset containing the centre of the star has cardinality at most two.
+(Note that this is not the case for \ref{mainthmother}; for example, a large star is already weakly $\vare$-restricted.)

-Third, our proof of \ref{mainthm} (and the proof in~\cite{pure4} of \ref{countnonedges}, which we will need to apply) does not use the regularity lemma.
+Second, our proof of \ref{mainthm} (and the proof in~\cite{pure4} of \ref{countnonedges}, which we will need to apply) does not use the regularity lemma.
 Thus we anticipate that the number $N$ in \ref{mainthm} is significantly smaller (as a function of $1/\vare$) than numbers that are produced via the regularity lemma, but we have not made an estimate for it.

 If $A,B\subseteq V(G)$ are disjoint, we say that $B$ is {\em $\vare$-sparse to $A$} (in $G$) if every vertex in $B$ has at most $\vare|A|$ neighbours in $A$; and $B$ is {\em $\vare$-dense to $A$} if $B$ is $\vare$-sparse to $A$ in $\overline{G}$.
 The method of proof of \ref{mainthm} is via the following statement: